Shadaatamer/java-chess-game/README.md

 ## How to Run

-1. Open in any Java IDE (IntelliJ, NetBeans, Eclipse)
+1. Open the project in any Java IDE (IntelliJ, Eclipse, NetBeans)
-2. Build using Maven (`pom.xml`)
+2. Locate the main class (e.g. ChessGUI or ChessGame)
-3. Run the GUI/main class
+3. Run the file